electric power, voltage, current, and resistance calculations pie chart - sengpielaudio Checker

 (phase angle) between voltage and amperage.

-Formula 2 − Mechanical (mechanic) power equation: Power
+Power Formula 2 – Mechanical power equation: Power P = Et where power P is in watts,

-Power = force times speed (velocity) P = F · v.
+Power = force multiplied by speed (velocity)

 sound pressure.
-That does not
+That does not do either the intensity, nor the power or the energy.

 important